 Parents, or others, who are the legal custodian of a child can apply to change the child's first, middle or last name.
 Every other legal custodian of the child must also consent in writing.

-If parents have lived together since the birth of their child they are both legal custodians unless there is a court order or agreement giving one of them sole custody.
+If parents have lived together since the birth of their child they are both legal custodians unless there is a court order or agreement that changes this.
 If parents have not lived together since the birth of their child, the parent the child lives with is the only legal custodian unless there is an agreement or court order that changes this.

 If the child is 14 years of age or older they must also provide their written consent.
 You can apply to change the name of your child at the same time that you apply to change your name or at any other time.